Tenant Successfully Sues Landlord and Their Attorney

 Essentials of a Tenancy Complaint for Non-Payment of Rent

 This was a rare case involving a suit by tenants against a law firm that concentrated its practice in summary dispossess eviction proceedings.
-Among other things the tenants alleged that the law firm had violated the Fair Debt Collection Practices Act by virtue of the way nonpayment of rent eviction actions were prosecuted by that law firm.
+Among other things, the tenants alleged that the law firm had violated the Fair Debt Collection Practices Act by the way it prosecuted non-payment-of-rent eviction actions.

-The Court has accepted some of the tenants’ arguments in such a way that it will change the practice for all landlords throughout the State of New Jersey in nonpayment of rent cases.
+The Court has accepted some of the tenants’ arguments in a way that will change the practice for all landlords throughout the State of New Jersey in non-payment-of-rent cases.

 The Court ruled that: